Spray foam insulation – blessing or curse?

 On the upside, SPF is a better insulator than mineral wool loft insulation, meaning a thinner layer of SPF is required to achieve the same insulating effect.
 And as it is applied to the roof slope, it doesn’t get in the way of boarding the floor of the loft space.

-Two types of SPF insulation are available: open cell and closed cell.
-Closed cell SPF is firm to the touch and dries rigid, stopping moisture from passing through it.
+Two types of SPF insulation are available: open-cell and closed-cell.
+Closed-cell SPF is firm to the touch and dries rigid, stopping moisture from passing through it.
 By comparison, open-cell SPF is spongy when pressed and is less efficient as an insulator.
 However, it does have good sound-absorbing properties and will allow water vapour to pass through it.

 What is the problem with spray foam insulation?